CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 - All participating need to be in a fellowship.
 - All participating have a separate chat-tab for 'fellow' and ideally for 'fellow' only.
 - All participating need to have started a chat log of this 'fellow' chat-tab.
-- The director starts the PlayWrite-server.ahk script and selects the chat-log and the play.pwt that is to be performed.
+- The director starts the PlayWrite-server.ahk script and selects the chat log and the play.pwt that is to be performed.
 - If needed, the director sets the language of his or her installation of the target system / game.
-- All participating clients start PlayWrite-client.ahk and select the chat-log.
+- All participating clients start PlayWrite-client.ahk and select the chat log.
 - If needed, the clients set the language of their individual installation of the target system / game.
 - The director sends a list of available actors.
 - The clients choose their individual role from the dropdown and request them to be acknowledged by the director.